 In 1892 the Earl of Shewsbury's "Greyhound" coach picked up at the Wheatsheaf at 12.12pm and took visitors to his Alton Estate, the return journey was at 3.53pm.

-In 1900 while the Cheadle's railway track was been built into to the town, the Cheadle Railway Company ran an omnibus service to and from Totmonslow Station (later to be renamed Tean Station) which operated from the Wheatsheaf, picking up at 11.05 am.
+During 1900, while the Cheadle's railway track was been built into to the town, the Cheadle Railway Company ran an omnibus service to and from Totmonslow Station (later to be renamed Tean Station) which operated from the Wheatsheaf, picking up at 11.05 am.

 Between the years 1901 and 1910 the combination of the railway station in Cheadle and motorised transport lead to the end of the horse drawn coaches and the Wheatsheaf and Royal Oak ceased to be a traditional coaching establishments.